AUProbGeo/segymat/docs/source/segymat-functions.rst

       Examples :
         [D,STH,SH]=Sac2Segy('','test.segy','FixedLengthTraceFlag',1);
                    converts all SAC files into one SEGY file (test.segy), using a FixedLengthTraceFlag of 1.
-This is compatible with mosty any SEGY reader.
+This is compatible with most any SEGY reader.

         [D,STH,SH]=Sac2Segy('','test.segy','FixedLengthTraceFlag',0);